tum-pbs/pbdl-book/physgrad.md

 Consider a function composition $L(y(x))$, with $L$ as above, and an additional function $y(x)$.
 Then the Hessian $\frac{d^2L}{dx^2} = \frac{\partial^2L}{\partial y^2} \left( \frac{\partial y}{\partial x} \right)^2 + \frac{\partial L}{\partial y} \cdot \frac{\partial^2 y}{\partial x^2}$ depends on the square of the inner Jacobian $\frac{\partial y}{\partial x}$.
-This means that the Hessian is influenced by the _later_ functions of an evaluation chain, and as a consequence, the update of any intermediate latent space is unknown during the computation of the gradients.
+This means that if we'd use this update in a backpropagation step, the Hessian is influenced by the _later_ functions of the backprop chain.
+As a consequence, the update of any intermediate latent space is unknown during the computation of the gradients.

 % chain of function evaluations: Hessian of an outer function is influenced by inner ones; inversion corrects and yields quantity similar to IG, but nonetheless influenced by "later" derivatives